SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/06-Spring-Advanced-Quering-Resources.zip) **for this task.**

-You are given an implementation of the Shampoo Company.
+You will receive an implementation of the Shampoo Company.

 Now it is time to start writing some query methods to retrieve the needed data.

-Before you start, insert the data from the "shampoo-company-insert.sql" file!
+Before you start, insert the data from the "shampoo-company-insert.sql" file.

 Create a method that selects all shampoos with a given size, ordered by the shampoo id.